wtakumah/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Time Series Analysis of macroeconomic and financial data
+- Time Series Analysis of Financial data
 - Econometrics of Networks
 - Causal Inference in Multilayer Networks
 - Social Interactions